Keep climbing, little guy! 🦗

 Common Name: Common Macrotona Grasshopper

-Size: 1.7 to 3.0 cm in body length
+Size: 1.7 to 3.0 cm (body length)

 Habitat: Heathlands, spinifex grass, grassy open forests